phts/firefox-slack-groups/README.md

 [![Mozilla Add-on](https://img.shields.io/amo/stars/slack-groups.svg)](https://addons.mozilla.org/firefox/addon/slack-groups/reviews/)
 [![Mozilla Add-on](https://img.shields.io/amo/users/slack-groups.svg)](https://addons.mozilla.org/firefox/addon/slack-groups/)

+---

+:warning: :warning: :warning:

+Not working anymore :-(

+Slack changed a way how it places elements in the sidebar (`position: absolute`), so now it is hard to do anything with that, unfortunately.

+---

 Add groups into your started contact list in Slack!

-⚠ This is an experimental extension and is not stable yet.
+:warning: This is an experimental extension and is not stable yet.
 Use at your own risk.

 ## Usage